tomcritchlow/tomcritchlow.github.io/_posts/2019-03-12-strange-attraction.md

 ## In closing

 Remember - all of this is my perspective, and there’s as many different ways of running a consulting business as there are varieties of butterflies.
-The key points are :
+The key points are:

 - Warm leads power well-paid strategic work
 - Cultivating warm leads requires working with, and understanding humans